We've added 30km of extra traffic lanes to the Monash Freeway as part of Stage 1. We've widened the freeway from:

 - Clyde Road to Cardinia Road, in both directions.

 - connected Police Road to the freeway with an outbound entry-ramp

 - connected the Jacksons Road outbound ramps directly to EastLink with a separate road

 - installed smart, on-road technology across the project, including extending the lane-use management system from the South Gippsland Freeway to Beaconsfield interchange

 - upgraded the Beaconsfield interchange to a diamond interchange, and added an inbound freeway exit-ramp and an outbound freeway entry-ramp

-- finish building the shared walking and cycling path along O’Shea Road between Clyde Road, Berwick and the Princes Highway, Beaconsfield.
+- built a shared walking and cycling path along O’Shea Road between Clyde Road, Berwick and the Princes Highway, Beaconsfield.

 View a larger version of the Monash Freeway upgrade project overview map (PDF, 527.1 KB)

-See our video about Stage 2 of the Monash Freeway Upgrade.
+See our video showing works completed as part of Stage 2 of the Monash Freeway Upgrade.